 Many viewers would have been extremely shocked upon reading the words “Based On a True Story,” while watching ‘Inhuman Resources.’
 The plot of the French miniseries proves to be filled with shocking twists and turns, and it is hard to imagine anything like that having happened in real life.
 So, is ‘Inhuman Resources’ actually based on a true story?

-The actual fake hostage scenario that Lemaitre had been inspired by took place on October 25, 2005.
-The managing director of advertising of France Télévisions, Philippe Santini, had called close to twelve employees for a seminar at Château de Romainville, in Ecquevilly.
-Then, nine people in hoods had burst into the room with weapons and taken the employees hostage.
+The actual fake hostage scenario that Lemaitre was inspired by took place on October 25, 2005.
+The managing director of advertising of France Télévisions, Philippe Santini, had called close to twelve employees for a seminar at Château de Romainville in Ecquevilly.
+Then, nine people in hoods burst into the room with weapons and took the employees hostage.
 Santini wanted to test the employees’ resistance to stress.
 The full story was published here.

 When Lemaitre read about the fake hostage scenario, he was unsurprisingly shocked.
 He decided to use that as the central premise for his novel.
 Hence, the fake-hostage scenario, which forms the central premise of ‘Inhuman Resources,’ is actually inspired by a true tale.
 However, the character of Alain Delambre and the rest of the plot are completely fictional.